Cycletouring the

 Don't waste too much time trying to find one and

-not try to prescribe the entire contents of the
+physician will not try to prescribe the entire

 Natural